ttys3/nvim-config/README.md

 - rrethy/vim-illuminate automatically highlighting other uses of the word under the cursor
 - iamcco/markdown-preview.nvim the must have plugin for me
 - plasticboy/vim-markdown better markdown support
-- dhruvasagar/vim-table-mode An awesome automatic table creator & formatter allowing one to create neat tables as you type. dit not found a lua version replacement
 - ekickx/clipboard-image.nvim NeoVim plugin to paste image from clipboard written in lua.
 - and last, Some of my favorite colorschemes: doums/darcula  shaunsingh/nord.nvim sainnhe/edge sainnhe/gruvbox-material hzchirs/vim-material npxbr/gruvbox.nvim olimorris/onedark.nvim dracula/vim